dbischof90/craes/README.md

 # CRAES
 ## A centralized asset exchange implemented in Rust
-CRAES stands for _Centralized Rust Asset Exchange Software_ and aims to provide a stable and scalable high-performance asset exchange.
+CRAES stands for _Centralized Rust Asset Exchange Software_ and aims to provide a fully asynchronous, stable and scalable high-performance asset exchange.

 ## Installation and requirements
 A few requirements are assumed present on he build system: